adicahyadir/adicahyadir/README.md

 ---

 ### 📫 How to Reach Me:
-For collaborations, opportunities, or just a friendly chat about Web3 and design, you can always connect with me on [Twitter](https://x.com/EnigmaticAura_) or [Medium](https://adicahyadir.medium.com/).
+For collaborations, opportunities, or just a friendly chat about Web3 and design, you can always connect with me on [Twitter](https://x.com/EnigmaticAura_), [Medium](https://adicahyadir.medium.com/), or check out my [GitBook](https://enigmatics.gitbook.io/enigmatic-aura).

 <p align="center">
   <img src="https://forthebadge.com/images/badges/built-with-love.svg" />